Start: September 11, 2024, Reykjavík, Iceland

 The Scoresby Sound on Greenland’s east coast is the largest fjord system in the world, and the major focus of our exciting photography cruise.
 Scoresby Sound pierces East Greenland for nearly 70 miles.
 Numerous fjords radiate from the sound—the longest is 130 miles long—and extend to the edge of the inland ice cap.
 The fjords are fed by the seasonal “flow” of the immense glaciers.
 This is one of the birthplaces of Greenland’s famous giant icebergs.

 We built this itinerary trying to make our expedition the most effective.
 The selection of places that we are planning to visit represents most of Scoresby Sound incredible photographic potential.
 Our passages and landings will depend not only on our desires but also on the current weather and ice conditions and we will be very flexible to make the most of our time spent in Greenland.

-With a crew of 9 and space to accommodate up to 16 clients, MV Freya is an ideal base for this expedition.
+With a crew of 9 and planty of space to accommodate clients, MV Freya is an ideal base for this expedition.
 The highest ice class (1A) makes our travel safe like onboard a big icebreaker but it feels intimate like sailing on a private yacht.
 We'll have onboard a highly experienced photo guide, an expedition leader, and a polar guide.